 The Accelovate Project (2011-2016) increased the availability and use of life-saving technologies in low resource settings to accelerate reductions in mortality and morbidity.
 Accelovate was implemented by Jhpiego in partnership with the Johns Hopkins University Center for Bioengineering Innovation and Design, the Johns Hopkins University Center for Global Health, and Population Services International.

-CIRCLE provides technical, logistical, and administrative support to the USAID Health Research Program.
-The goal of the project is to coordinate and support research-to-use activities to improve health outcomes and increase survival of newborns, children, and women.
+The Coordinating Implementation Research to Communicate Learning and Evidence (CIRCLE) project provides technical, logistical, and administrative support to the USAID Health Research Program.
+The goal of the project is to coordinate and support activities related to implementation research to improve health outcomes and increase survival of newborns, children, and women.